uw-dims/dims-ocd/source/currentsystem.rst

-The intent of the PRISEM system is to combine standard security devices event log data using a commercial Security Information Event Management (SIEM) system, fed in part by event log data from the DHS-funded NetFlow based  system (formerly known as Einstein 1), correlating these events using the SIEM to detect structural bot activity that has a high probability of being an infected computer.
+The intent of the PRISEM system is to combine standard security devices event log data using a commercial Security Information Event Management (SIEM) system, fed in part by event log data from the DHS-funded NetFlow based  system (formerly known as :term:`Einstein 1`), correlating these events using the SIEM to detect structural bot activity that has a high probability of being an infected computer.
 It uses the Collective Intelligence Framework (CIF) database system to produce watchlists for real-time monitoring, as well as to provide